Has the enigma of how late to have the last cup of coffee been solved?

-Coffee is a potent psychostimulant with the power to reduce fatigue and boost our alertness, mood, memory and cognitive performance.
+Coffee is a potent psychostimulant with the power to reduce fatigue and boost our alertness, mood, memory, and cognitive performance.
 Plus, it tastes so great!

-There are many reasons why a big mug of coffee in the morning is a must for me —and for millions, even billions of people.
+There are many reasons why a big mug of coffee in the morning is a must for me —and millions, even billions of people.
 Many of us know that having another cup after dinner is a bad idea.
 We’d love to, but then sleep becomes impossible.

 Why is that?
 And when is the latest time in the day to have a cup of coffee without disrupting sleep?
 Now, scientists have conducted a study to help answer these questions.